UxxeR/Triple-Triad-Game/README.md

 ## Art 🎨
 Every piece of art in this project was self-made using Aseprite.

+# Game localization
+Uses the Unity localization package v1.0.5.
+The game is available to play in both English and Spanish.

 ## Features ✔️
 - [x] Capture cards.
 - [x] Easy card creation.